rutrum/rutrum.net/content/blog/carnivore-conclusion.md

 ## Challenges

-One of the unforeseen challenges of strictly sticking to this diet was social eating.
+One of the unforeseen challenges of sticking to this diet was social eating.
 There were a few social events I attended (Halloween and an early Thanksgiving) where I was limited to ground meat at a taco bar and turkey at a thanksgiving buffet.
 Fortunately those in attendance understood, but it was still a shame I wasn't able to try everything the chefs had prepared.
 Likewise, I've pushed off many dates and social events too.
 Unfortunately, this diet makes eating out nearly impossible.
-I was able to eat beef brisket from a BBQ restaurant exactly once and an omelette from a breakfast diner, but even then, I can't guarantee that these were made without any sort of special seasoning or sugar.
+I was able to eat beef brisket from a BBQ restaurant and an omelette from a breakfast diner.
+However, I can't guarantee that these were made without any sort of special seasoning or sugar.
 This diet really requires you to develop your skills as a home cook.

 I also milked the whole "no need to count calories" and "eat as much as you want" a bit too much.
 I did this diet mostly for weight loss, not for the other benefits people claim like reducing inflammation or curing autoimmune diseases.
 There's still good evidence and logic behind "calories in calories out" so I think that if I wanted to continue to lose weight I'd really need to balance my intake against my exercise.
 Many people say they end up eating less just because the fat is so satiating.
 Unfortunately, I didn't do my best to stop when I was full and cook smaller meals, despite staying _very full_ this past month.

 Perhaps the most challenging part of the diet was finding the right foods to eat.
 If you haven't picked up on it so far, I haven't eaten any sort of hot dogs or deli meats.
 The closest I got was a single brand of breakfast sausage.
 Smoked sausages though?
 Not a chance.
 All of these wrapped sausages and deli meats are all made with or cured in sugar.
 Unfortunately, even if something says "0g Sugar" that doesn't mean it isn't still made with sugar.
 Just read the ingredients list.
 If it says sugar, corn syrup, dextrose, or any other of the many words for sugar, I didn't buy it.
-Even beyond the ingredients list I had to look for fine print to see what the meats were cured with.
+Even beyond the ingredients list I had to look for fine print to see what the meats were cured in.
 I found exactly one pack of bacon that really had zero sugar in it: Meijer-branded low sodium bacon.

 While this was a difficult task, it really made me realize how much sugar we eat on a regular basis unintentionally.
 Even the most basic foods all have sugar put in it.
 I challenge everyone reading this to try to go to store and not buy anything that doesn't include sugar added to it.
-Not necessarily carbs or natural sugars from fruits or vegetables, just look at the ingredients and see if your sauce, or your favorite diet cereal, or even your brand of peanut butter has sugar in it.
+I don't mean carbs or natural sugars from fruits or vegetables, either.
+Just look at the ingredients and see if your sauce, or your favorite diet cereal, or even your brand of peanut butter has sugar in it.
 I bet they do.
-Carnivores lovingly call all these kind of foods SAD (or the Standard American Diet).
+Carnivores lovingly call all these kind of foods SAD (or the Standard American Diet.)
 Sugar or otherwise, this diet has made me realize just how processed our food is, and avoiding it is difficult.

 ## The Results

 It's important to remember that I took all these measurements by myself.
-I want this diet to work, so it wouldn't be unlikely for me to have put some bias on the measurements I took this morning.
+I want this diet to work, so it wouldn't be unlikely for me to have put some unintentional bias on the measurements I took this morning.
 This is a very imprecise way to measure body differences.
 Keep this in mind.

 | | Start<br>October 24th | End<br>November 26th | Difference |
 | ---: | --- | --- | --- |